Marlina HartleyUNIVERSAL FUND MEMBER

 Marlina's Story

 Marlina joined Watsi on December 30th, 2016.
-Four years ago, Marlina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marlina's most recent donation supported Marion, a 6-year-old girl from Kenya, to receive a skin graft for severe burns she obtained during a cooking fire.
+Five years ago, Marlina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Marlina's most recent donation supported Fatma, a resilient mother of seven from Somalia, to fund surgery to alleviate pain and discomfort.

 Impact